 Authentication and authorization are other concerns that you need to think about when working with GraphQL.
 Do you handle them before, after, or during a GraphQL resolve process?

 To answer this question, think of GraphQL as a DSL (Domain Specific Language) on top of your own backend data-fetching logic.
-It is just one layer that you could put between the clients and your actual data service (or multiple services).
+It is just one layer that you could put between the clients and your actual data services.
 Think of authentication and authorization as another layer.
 GraphQL will not help with the actual implementation of the authentication or authorization logic.
 It is not meant for that.
 But if you want to put these layers behind GraphQL, you can use GraphQL to communicate the access tokens between the clients and the enforcing logic.
 This is very similar to the way authentication and authorization are usually implemented in REST APIs.

 One task that GraphQL makes a bit more challenging is client’s caching of data.
 Responses from REST APIs are a lot easier to cache because of their dictionary nature.
 A certain URL gives a certain data so you can use the URL itself as the cache key.

 With GraphQL, you can adopt a similar basic approach and use the query text as a key to cache its response.
 But this approach is limited, not very efficient, and can cause problems with data consistency.
 The results of multiple GraphQL queries can easily overlap and this basic caching approach would not account for the overlap.

 There is a brilliant solution to this problem.
 A Graph Query means a Graph Cache.
 If you normalize a GraphQL query response into a flat collection of records and give each record a global unique ID, you can cache those records instead of caching the full responses.